Supporting Our Center

 Last year was a difficult one for all of us and as a community, we do face the continuing issue of the COVID-19 pandemic and variants.
 We were overjoyed to help the Center reopen last spring, and support the County Fair, the Hallowe’en Spooky Stroll, and the Winter Arts Festival.
 We worked in the background to raise funds for these activities, and we supplied volunteers to get the Center ready to reopen.

-Currently, we are looking for volunteers to help with other projects in 2022.
 If you are interested in volunteering with us, or becoming an active member of the FGCCC Leadership group, please Contact Us and we will be happy to talk with you.

 Community Center Resources